2000prcs/Data-Miner/README.md

 npm install
 ```

-2. Make `index.js` executable by modifying the file permission:
+2. Make `index.js` executable by modifying the execute permissions appropriate for your system:

 ```sh
 chmod +x ./index.js